Arts sector gets $250m for virus kickstart

 “This package is as much about supporting the tradies who build stage sets or computer specialists who create the latest special effects, as it is about supporting actors and performers in major productions,” he said.

+“We think this comes at the right time to get the sector restarted,” he told Nine.

+“What we now need to do is get the sector back to work so Australians can see the bands they love, see the performers they love.”

-The much-anticipated package includes $75 million worth of grants to help productions and tours return, with funding slices ranging from $75,000 to $2 million.
+The long-anticipated package includes $75 million worth of grants to help productions and tours return, with funding slices ranging from $75,000 to $2 million.

 It also includes measures to help local screen productions and organisations.